How To Brush A Cat’s Teeth | Best Dental Products and Treats For Cats With Bad Breath

 The treats are perfectly chewable for cats of all breeds and ages, and your kitty will love the chicken flavor.

 The ingredients include taurine, which is essential for any cat’s health, animal fat, calcium, and Vitamin E. The treats are specially designed to be soft and porous so that the crunchy treat surrounds your cat’s teeth from all sides when it bites down.
 This allows it to clean as it’s being chewed.

 Purina’s Dentalife treats are ideal for daily use and help prevent tooth decay and tartar build-up – especially if you’re otherwise feeding your cat wet food only.

 Feline Greenies dental treats for cats are a top choice when it comes to dental hygiene.

 These bites come in a variety of flavors – roasted chicken, salmon, ocean fish, chicken and salmon combo, tuna, beef, and even catnip.
 The tasty flavors are combined with important ingredients such as vitamins, taurine, minerals, and chlorophyll.

-Greenies are low on calories (so you don’t have to worry about fattening kitty up just to clean her teeth) and are suitable for daily use for adults cats 1-year-old or older.
+Greenies are low on calories (so you don’t have to worry about fattening kitty up just to clean her teeth) and are suitable for daily use for adult cats 1-year-old or older.

-The crunchy texture removes the scraps stuck to your kitty’s teeth and reduce tartar build-up.
+The crunchy texture removes the scraps stuck to your kitty’s teeth and reduces tartar build-up.
 The variety of flavors guarantees that even the most capricious cats will adore the treats.

 Last Updated on